-Speakers at Tuesday night’s JCPS Board meeting included Dear JCPS officers, Tiffany Dunn, Gay Adelmann and Michael McCloud.
+Speakers at Tuesday night’s JCPS Board meeting included Dear JCPS officers, Tiffany Dunn, Gay Adelmann and others.
 They addressed the state takeover, putting students first, and the proposed policing of JCPS students.
 Here is the text from Ms. Dunn’s speech:

 My name is Tiffany Dunn.
 I’m a national board certified ESL teacher at a wonderful school, Lassiter Middle.

 At our November 13th faculty meeting we were told by our administration,

 “We are operating as if we are already under state control.”

 JCPS parents, teachers, and stakeholders fought hard and made it clear we had no interest in being controlled by a privatization-minded, predatory state board of education and commissioner.
 We succeeded, but only to have our district wave the white flag anyway?

 What does “operating as if we are already under state control” look like, you ask?

 Our professional learning communities have been hijacked.
 We have district personnel sit in our meeting every single week.
 Instead of having collegial conversations about student learning, we are being forced to give common assessments.
 On the same day.
 No matter where we are in our teaching.
 And then analyze the contrived data as if it’s legitimate.